AN-CameronYoung/commitollama/README.md

 - Custom Description Prompt: A custom prompt to generate the commit description.

-- Request headers: custom request headers that will be sent with each request to Ollama or a custom endpoint.
+- Custom Request Headers: custom request headers that will be sent with each request to Ollama or a custom endpoint.
 This is useful for authentication and other purposes.

 ## Known Issues